a-leex/a-leex/README.md

 - 👋 Hi, I’m @a-leex
-- 💞️ I'm learning programming.
+- 💞️ I like to learn something new, I like to program..
 - 📫 Here will be some projects.
 -
 <div align="center">